Ivory Coast and OHADA zone

 - Lending: we advise numerous clients on loan facilities

 We have excellent and long standing relationships with all of the leading law firms in the region.
 In September 2013, we launched the Clifford Chance Africa Academy ("CCAA"), which provides a structured training programme that is accessible for all our relationship African counsel.
-Regional law firms took part in the sessions we organised in Côte d'Ivoire and Cameroon.
+Regional law firms took part in the sessions we organised in Côte d'Ivoire, Cameroon and Senegal.

 Awards and milestones